MoserMichael/dockerdashphp/README.md

 ### Warning!
 Work in progress, under construction !!!

 This exercise runs a small web application that allows to run docker commands.
-It displays the running containers and existing images in a table, etc. etc.
+It displays the running containers and existing images in a table, allows to inspect entries and view container logs & errors etc. etc.

 Run the server with make run, this runs php as a local web server on port 8001